kdbinsidebrains/site/_features/09-watches.md

 All _watches_ are refreshed via the same connection and access to free-form queries and **value** command is required for correct work.

-You can find appropriate code in source code of the project on [GitHub](https://github.com/kdbinsidebrains/plugin) in [watches.q](https://github.com/kdbinsidebrains/plugin/blob/main/src/main/resources/org/kdb/inside/brains/inspector.q) file.
+You can find the appropriate code in source code of the project on [GitHub](https://github.com/kdbinsidebrains/plugin) in [watches.q](https://github.com/kdbinsidebrains/plugin/blob/main/src/main/resources/org/kdb/inside/brains/inspector.q) file.